Lorry driver Francis Hodibert sues Specsavers for £200k over failed eye test

 A licensed lorry driver is suing Specsavers for more than £200,000, alleging that a “botched” eye test not only cost him his livelihood but also plunged him into severe depression.

-Francis Hodibert, 62, from Slough, Berkshire, claims he became so anxious and depressed after failing a mandatory HGV drivers' eye test at his local Specsavers branch in 2022 that he now fears he may never be able to work again.
+Francis Hodibert, from Slough, Berkshire, claims he became so anxious and depressed after failing a mandatory HGV driver’s eye test at his local Specsavers branch in 2022 that he now fears he may never be able to work again.

-Mr Hodibert says in documents lodged with London's High Court that following two such tests at his local Specsavers in 2022, he was informed he had failed the visual field examination.
+Mr Hodibert says, in documents lodged with London's High Court, that following two such tests at Specsavers in 2022, he was informed he had failed the visual field examination.

 This alleged failure led to the DVLA revoking his HGV licence, thereby stripping him of his ability to work as a trucker.

-But Mr Hodibert says that, despite regaining his truckers' licence, serious emotional damage had already been done.

-He is now suing for massive damages, claiming that his failures in the 2022 tests were caused by mistakes by Specsavers staff and caused a huge impact on his work and personal life.
+He argues that his earlier failures were caused by mistakes made by Specsavers staff which had a huge impact on his work and personal life.

-He went on to accause the Specsavers staff of "carrying out their field of vision tests so as to produce false results" and "submitting an inaccurate report to the DVLA", adding: "Because of all this the claimant has suffered personal injury, loss and damage."
+He went on to accuse Specsavers staff of “carrying out their field of vision tests so as to produce false results” and “submitting an inaccurate report to the DVLA”.

-"His condition is such that he is unable to work as an HGV driver or at all and his personal and domestic life has been substantially disrupted.
+"His condition is such that he is unable to work as an HGV driver, or at all, and his personal and domestic life has been substantially disrupted,” the barrister explained.

-"It is uncertain that he will ever make a sufficient recovery to work again," his lawyer said.
+"It is uncertain that he will ever make a sufficient recovery to work again.”

 The barrister added that Mr Hodibert says he has been examined by a doctor who has submitted a medical report to the court backing up his claim for “damages exceeding £200,000”.